Do you have serious health issue? Then consider black cumin seed oil, strong – a heavy hitter in the therapeutic oil world.

 - Digestive Problems

 - Cough, Colds & Flu

 - Intestinal Parasites (worms; amoeba)

 How it works

-Black cumin seed oil (nigella sativa or kalonji) contains over 100 components which work together synergistically.
+Black cumin seed oil (nigella sativa or kalonji) contains over 100 components that work together synergistically.
 When we include this healing product in our daily diet we are supplied with an endless list of healing components and nutrition that are required for vitality and good health.
-It comprises 20% protein, 35% carbohydrates, 35-45% vegetable oils and fats, Omega 3 and Omega 6, essential oil 0-4.5%, trace elements and enzymes.
+It comprises 20% protein, 35% carbohydrates, 35-45% vegetable oils, and fats, Omega 3 and Omega 6, essential oil 0-4.5%, trace elements and enzymes.

 Fatty acid analysis of the extracted oil: